Simon Fraser (University of British Columbia)

 The registered education savings plan is a third option to access financing for school-related expenses.
 This is a type of a tax-sheltered solution that allows holders to make contributions and save toward postsecondary education.
 Savings accumulate tax-free in a special account to fund your grandchild�s or child�s education.
 Before you choose a provider to open a RESP, you may want to consider factors such as payment options, penalties, limits, fees, and others.
 In general, there are 3 options to choose from � group, individual, or family plan.
 Group plans are designed for children that are not necessarily related to the RESP holder.
 They are usually available through dealers that specialize in low-risk investment vehicles.
 Non-family or individual plans can be used for children unrelated to the holder while a family plan is the right choice for parents with more than one child.
 The same goes for sisters, brothers, grandchildren, and stepchildren but not uncles, aunts, nephews, and nieces.

-In addition to these options, there are other ways to cover college expenses, including student credit cards (see more options), consumer loans, secured loans, and others.
+In addition to these options, there are other ways to cover college expenses, including student credit cards, consumer loans, secured loans, and others.

 Getting a student car loan is more difficult if you are new to credit or have no income and steady job.
 The good news is that there are several options for students who are looking for funds to finance the purchase of a vehicle.